 Accommodation: Sani Lodge

-Alternatively, we can enjoy a hike on the southern side of the Napo River within Yasuni National Park, recognized as the world’s most biodiverse area.
+A hike into Yasuni National Park, the world's most biodiverse area, on the south side of the Napo River, is another option.
 This trek will give us the chance to spot species not found in the northern regions, including White-plumed Antbird, Lunulated Antbird, Blue-backed Manakin, Ochre-striped Antpitta, Chestnut-headed Crake, Yellow-billed Jacamar, Purplish Jacamar, Ash-throated Gnateater, Rio Suno Antwren, Rufous-tailed Antwren, and Brown-backed Antwren.

 In the late afternoon, we’ll return to the lodge for dinner.